 As always, I am aiming for 100% transparency when it comes to the strategies that I use to grow my blog.
 All the strategies I recommend here I would (and do) recommend to my friends.

 Start with a self-hosted blog

 If you haven’t started a blog yet, or you have but you are using a free platform, I would suggest switching to a self-hosted blog.

 Want to test the waters and see if you have what it takes to succeed?
-Go with Bluehost!
-Not only does Bluehost offer excellent hosting and tech support, they are also risk-free!
-If you decide blogging is not for your or grow to the point that you need to switch to a different hosting platform, Bluehost will refund you for the unused months of your package.
+Go with the hosting company that I started out with!
+Not only does Bluehost offer excellent hosting and tech support, but they are also risk-free!
+If you decide blogging is not for you or grow to the point that you need to switch to a different hosting platform, Bluehost will refund you for the unused months of your package.
 You can start a blog today with Bluehost for this special low-price offer of $3.95/month.